 Grants and pledges receivable approximate fair value.
 Management considers all amounts to be fully collectible.
 Accordingly, an allowance for doubtful accounts has not been established.

-Fixed assets -
+Fixed assets and intangible assets -

-Furniture, equipment and leasehold improvements purchased in excess of \$2,500 are capitalized and stated at cost.
+Furniture, equipment, leasehold improvements and intangible assets purchased in excess of \$2,500 are capitalized and stated at cost.